Robert Odell, Jr. likes to explore and examine the many mysteries of our world and universe.

 Since the time of early Hebrew cleansing rituals, our primary defense against germs has been the washing and cleansing of our hands and bodies.
 Those who habitually neglect to take preventive measures make themselves and others they come into contact with vulnerable to attack from germs.

-Bacteria (bak-TEER-ee-uh) are tiny, single-celled organisms.
+A domain is the largest of all groups in the classification of life.
+The domain groups include the Archaea domain, the Bacteria domain, and the Eukarya domain.
+One of the three mentioned life domains, Bacteria (bak-TEER-ee-uh), are tiny, single-celled organisms.
 These creatures get their nutrients from their environment.
 That environment is primarily a living entity such as an animal or you.

 Bacteria can be good or bad for humans.